 Sake brewery and visitor’s centre, Fordham, Cambridgeshire

-The new-build Sake Brewery and Visitor Centre will be the pilot project in this master plan providing an early focal point.
-It will be the first Sake brewery in the UK, introducing the traditional artisan Sake brewing craft and will be the flagship for the family’s dream to introduce appreciation of Sake widely in the UK.
+The new-build Sake brewery and visitor centre will be the pilot project in this master plan, providing an early focal point.
+As the first Sake brewery in the UK, it will introduce the traditional artisan Sake brewing craft as the flagship for the family’s dream to cultivate appreciation of Sake widely in the UK.

 Location: Fordham, Newmarket, Cambridgeshire